 Inside any Orthodox Church you can find many colorful icons (paintings of saints).
 Orthodox Christians venerate icons by kissing them showing respect and thankfulness for the saint.
 Veneration is often mistaken as idol worshiping because the icons are painted on material, but icons are not idols.
 They are windows to heaven instead of being substitutes for God.

 blessed bread at the end of the service.
-Smell: Many times during services the deacon or priest censes incense around the church.
-Touch: The icons and Communion cup are things we kiss and hold onto.
+Smell: Many times during services the deacon or priest censes sweet-scented incense around the church.
+Touch: The icons and Communion cup are things we kiss and hold.

 There are many other sacraments that you can find out about it.
 Come and visit an Orthodox Christian Church!